Shop and Save on New York State Health Insurance

 Manufacturers of these drinks claim that their products provide consumers with a physical and mental advantage, with very little scientific evidence.

-“Health professionals can discourage use of energy drinks by explaining that perceived health benefits are largely due to marketing techniques rather than scientific evidence,” the report said.
+“Health professionals can discourage the use of energy drinks by explaining that perceived health benefits are largely due to marketing techniques rather than scientific evidence,” the report said.

 Source: VISTA Health Solutions